Fasting and abstinence in the Ethiopian Orthodox Tewahedo Church: Optional fasts

 Many faithful also observe optional fasts that are not included in the official and canonical list of mandatory fasts.
-These include ጽጌ ጾም (the Fast of the Flowers) which commemorates the exile of the Holy Family in Egypt, and the fast of Puagumen (Ethiopia's thirteenth month of 5 days or 6 days in leap years) in preparation for Ethiopian New Year on Meskerem 1.
+These include ጽጌ ጾም (tsege tsom; the Fast of the Flowers) which commemorates the exile of the Holy Family in Egypt, and the fast of Puagumen (Ethiopia's thirteenth month of 5 days or 6 days in leap years) in preparation for Ethiopian New Year on Meskerem 1.